Sign Petition

 Brevard adopted Ordinance No. 2026-11 on March 16, 2026, creating a temporary moratorium on accepting, processing, and approving applications for data centers, cryptomining facilities, server farms, and similar high-impact digital infrastructure.

-The ordinance says data centers and similar facilities were not specifically addressed in Brevard’s Unified Development Ordinance and can create significant demands on electrical and water infrastructure, noise, heat, and land-use impacts.
+The ordinance says these facilities were not specifically addressed in Brevard’s Unified Development Ordinance and raised questions around infrastructure, heat, noise, land use, and public standards.

 The ordinance states that the moratorium expires July 2, 2026 unless City Council ends it earlier.

 The moratorium does not prove an Ecusta data center is approved.
-It does show that the city considered this category of development important enough to pause while zoning standards were reviewed.
+It shows the city treated this type of development as serious enough to pause and review.

-A fair public conversation should compare what each future gives to Brevard, what it asks from local infrastructure, and whether it fits the character of the community.
+A fair public conversation should compare what each path gives to Brevard, what it asks from infrastructure, and whether it fits the character of the community.

 Community-scale revitalization